Electric Vehicle (EV) Charging Station Policies for Multi-Unit Dwellings

-Common interest communities must also provide residents with an opportunity to charge plug-in electric vehicles (PHEVs) and may not create restrictions around EVSE.
-Common interest communities are encouraged to allow EVSE and to apply for grants from the Electric Vehicle Grant Fund or otherwise fund the installation of EVSE on common property as an amenity for residents and guests.
+Common interest communities must also provide residents with an opportunity to charge EVs and may not create restrictions around EV charging stations.
+Common interest communities are encouraged to allow use of EV charging stations and to apply for grants from the Electric Vehicle Grant Fund or otherwise fund the installation of EV charging stations on common property as an amenity for residents and guests.